These White Chocolate Dipped Eggnog Cookies bake up soft, full of eggnog flavor, and have hints of creamy white chocolate nestled on top!

 • ½ cup eggnog

-• 8 ounces white chocolate melting wafers, (I like Ghirardelli ones; or white chocolate chips)
+• 8 ounces white chocolate melting wafers, (I like Ghirardelli melting wafers, but white chocolate chips can also be used)

 Instructions

-• Preheat oven to 350°F. Line two baking pans with silpat mat or parchment paper.
+• Preheat oven to 350°F. Line two baking pans with parchment paper.
 Set aside.

 • In a medium bowl, sift together flour, baking powder, cinnamon, and nutmeg.
 Set aside.

 • In a large bowl, combine the butter, white sugar, and brown sugar.
-Using an electric hand mixer or stand mixer with fitted paddle attachment, cream until fluffy.
+Using an electric hand mixer or stand mixer with fitted paddle attachment, cream until fluffy, about 2-3 minutes.
 Add in egg yolks and vanilla, stir until smooth.

 • Pour in eggnog and beat until mixture is creamy.
 Slowly add in flour mixture to the eggnog mixture, stirring until flour is just combined.